TeamMGE/GenomeBioinformaticsCourse/_episodes/13-COOI.md

 teaching: 0
 exercises: 40
 questions:
-- How to assess the quality of the sequencing reads?
+- How to assemble metagenomes from sequencing reads?
 objectives:
-- Interpret sequencing read quality and filter read files with this information
+- Learn how to interpret basic assembly metrics, and compare the quality of different asseemblies
 ---

 ## Metagenome assembly